Guidelines for Evaluating Breeders

 - Provide you with written instructions on the care and feeding of your new Vizsla puppy; and ideally will send your puppy home with a small supply of food.

-- Be active members of Vizsla Clubs or associations in their own country or beyond.
-This indicates their willingness to keep up-to-date on the breeds.
+- Be active members of the National Vizsla Club as well as regional clubs or associations in their own country or beyond.
+This indicates their willingness to keep up to date on the breeds.

 - Happily provide references from other puppy buyers, other dog owners, or breed club members.
 Talking to the breeder’s previous buyers will tell you a lot about the individual with whom you’ll be dealing with, if you purchase his/her dog.